-Standard black (K) vs. rich black (CMYK) values
+Standard Black (K) vs. Rich Black (CMYK) Values

-On computer screens, the two tones may appear the same – but this definitely won’t happen on paper.
-To ensure consistency, make sure you check the values for each color.
-If you look carefully at the illustration, you can see what the two different blacks will look like when printed.
+Standard black and rich black may look the same on a screen – but not in print.
+To ensure consistency, make sure you check your colour values.
+As the illustration (right) demonstrates, you can see what two different blacks will look like when printed.

 When Not To Use Rich Black

 Even if you have a full-colour CMYK project, always avoid rich black for small text, line art, or anything with fine details.
 The reason?
 Tiny variations in plate registration can produce blurry remnants of the four colours around the edges.
 This effect is called ghosting.
 You might have seen this effect in newspaper print.

 Here is an example of ghosting (right).
 The thin text and black background have CMYK colour profiles (rich black) instead of greyscale (standard black).
 Four separate ink plates distribute ink on top of each other to create rich black.
 If one of these plates is slightly misaligned, you can see a ghosting effect.